hikreschool/phoenix-list/README.md

 # App Challenge Week 7 - Phoenix Checklists
 **Deadline: Friday**

-Download the starter project files as .zip and extract to your desktop or your folder of preference.

-Or you can go your Terminal or Commandline and copy paste: git clone https://github.com/hikreschool/phoenix-list
+Download the starter project files as .zip and extract to your desktop or your folder of preference.Or you can go your Terminal or Commandline and copy paste: git clone https://github.com/hikreschool/phoenix-list

 **Important: Aside from the previous App Challenges, you will also be using what you've learned from hands-on activities**